ksilin/gol_gosu/README.md

 #### Terminal-based ASCII/ANSI visualization.

-Can only be started via a REPL like irb or pry:
+Can be started via a REPL like irb or pry:

         irb> load 'lib/world.rb'
         # => true
         irb> World.ascii_demo

-This implementation has only been tested on Linux.
+This implementation has been tested on Linux only.
 It will probably work on Mac without or with only minor adaptations.
 It will probably not work on Windows.

 ## Contributing